 Our analysis revealed a substantial number of patients with severe CNS neurotoxicities who had a reactivation/infection with the herpes viruses VZV and HSV (3/10 patients in the LTI study).
 However, it is not clear if there is a causal relationship.
 The herpes viruses family is known to exhibit neurotropism; VZV in particular is known to cause myelitis, even without involvement of the skin (zoster sine herpete) [31,32].
 Myelitis might also be the only presentation of VZV infection, and examination of CSF in such cases may show normal results [32].
 However, not all patients with HSV or VZV infection may present with neurotoxicities.
 In our analysis, there were 2 reported patients with active infections who received DB combined with scIL-2 and did not exhibit any neurotoxic side effects.
 Considering the poor prognosis for patients with high-risk neuroblastoma, the diagnosis of HSV or VZV infection should not exclude patients from receiving DB.
 The infection should be treated first until complete resolution and acyclovir prophylaxis should be given during treatment with DB.

 Since the neurotoxic effect of DB treatment is not observed with other chimeric human mouse monoclonal antibodies, it is likely to be associated with the GD2 specificity of the antibody.
 Also the observation that removing DB by plasmapheresis led to reduction of symptoms in 2 patients and that the attempt of therapy reintroduction caused recurrence of symptoms in 2 patients, suggests that there is a causal relationship between DB and neurotoxicity.
 However, it is surprising that we did not find DB in the CSF of these 3 patients with neurotoxicity, suggesting that these events might also be due to indirect bystander effects of the immunological activation.
+In addition, the serum concentrations of DB were also not unusually high compared to the expected maximum concentration of 12.56 ± 0.68 µg/ml [23], indicating that high DB levels are unlikely to be responsible for the severe events observed.
+As mentioned earlier, IL-2 may be the primary driver of severe neurotoxicity in these patients.

 In patients with neurotoxicity reported in our analysis, temporary immunosuppression with steroids (prednisolone and dexamethasone) or IVIG in standard doses was initiated immediately after occurrence of symptoms, resulting in recovery in the majority of patients.
 In 2 patients who did not improve after immunosuppression, plasmapheresis was effective.
 One of these cases has recently been reported [33].
 Although increased proinflammatory cytokine levels were found in some cases, other immunosuppressive drugs such as anti-IL-6 monoclonal antibodies were not administered due to lack of experience with these.
 As the recurrence of neurological symptoms has been described in 3 out of 7 patients after the attempt of drug rechallenge, DB therapy should be discontinued permanently after occurrence of severe neurotoxicity.